richard-strate/str8tech-verisure/README.md

 # 429 Too Many Requests

 The verisure API will detect an excessive amount of requests and block them.
-The threshold values are not clear but it has happened with integration tests during development - so it's not a high number.
-So forget about using the API for any kind of polling.
+The threshold values are not clear but it has happened with integration tests during development (meaning: it's not a high number).
+Forget about using the API for any kind of polling and focus on connecting it to manual/few invocations.